Mizoram: Performing arts

-Music

-Mizo traditional tunes are very soft and gentle, with locals claiming that they can be sung the whole night without the slightest fatigue.
-The guitar is a popular instrument and Mizos enjoy country style music.
-Within the church services are drums, commonly used and known locally as "khuang".
-The "khuang" is made from wood and animal hide and are often beaten enough to instigate a trance-like state with worshipers as they dance in a circular fashion.

-Mizos enjoy singing and, even without musical instruments, they enthusiastically sing together, clapping hands or by using other rhythmic methods.
-Informal instruments are called chhepchher.

 Sports

 Mizoram's first football league debuted in October 2012.
 The Mizoram Premiere League had eight teams during the 2012–2013 season and is the highest level league in Mizoram.
 The eight clubs include Aizawl, Chanmari, Dinthar, FC Kulikawn, Luangmual, Mizoram, RS Annexe, and Reitlang.
 The season starts each year in October and wraps up with the finals in March.

+Aizawl FC is an Indian professional football club that competes in the I-League, the second tier of Indian football league system.

 Tourism

-The Foreigners (Protected Areas) Order 1958, a continuation of a protectionist British colonial rule, requires visitors to Mizoram to have one of two passes.

 Domestic tourists

 The state requires Indian citizens to have an Inner Line Permit.
 This is available from the Liaison officer, government of Mizoram in Kolkata, Silchar, Shillong, Guwahati and New Delhi.
 Those arriving by air can obtain a 15-day visit pass at Lengpui airport, Aizawl by submitting photographs and paying the fee of ₹120.

 International tourists

 Almost all foreign nationals can get the required Protected Area Permit on arrival, and face the same requirements as domestic tourists.
 However, they additionally have to register themselves with state police within 24 hours of arrival, a formality that most resorts can provide.
 Citizens of Afghanistan, China and Pakistan and foreign nationals having their origin in these countries are required to get the pass through the Indian consulate or from the Ministry of Home Affairs in New Delhi, before they arrive in Mizoram.